Lakshmi Gopalaswamy

 Lakshmi Gopalaswamy is an Indian actress from Karnataka and a classical dancer, qualified in Bharatanatyam.
-She has mainly acted in Malayalam films, while also appearing in few Tamil and Kannada films.
-She has also acted in several television serials.
+She has mainly acted in Malayalam films, while also appearing in few Kannada and Tamil films.

 She won the Karnataka State Film Award for Best Actress for her performance in her Kannada film Vidaya.
 Her debut Malayalam film Arayannangalude Veedu alongside Mammootty won her the Kerala State Film Award as the best supporting actor.
 She was a judge on Asianet's dance show Vodafone Thakadhimi..

 Early life

 Lakshmi Gopalaswamy, was born in a Kannada family in Bangalore, Karnataka to M. K. Gopalaswamy and Dr. Uma Gopalaswamy.
 She has a younger brother, Arjun.
 Her Mother is a scholar of music who prompted Lakshmi to learn and pursue a career in Bharatanatyam.

 Film career

 She did her debut in the year 2000 with a Malayalam film Arayannangalude Veedu written and directed by Lohithadas alongside Mammootty which won her the Kerala State Film Award as the best supporting actress.
 In 2007, Lakshmi again received the Kerala State Film Award for the second best actress for her performances in Thaniye directed by debutant director Babu Thiruvalla and Paradesi directed by P. T. Kunju Mohammed.
 For the same films, she also received the "Atlas Film Critics Award" for the best woman actor.

 In 2010, she secured a role in Aptharakshaka directed by P. Vasu, opposite South Indian star Vishnuvardhan.
 In this Kannada film, her performance as a dancer possessed by an evil spirit was praised by critics and the film-going public as well.
 The film went on to become a mega hit and ran for 35 continuous weeks in the theatres; and it was the last Kannada film of Vishnuvardhan.
 She also acted in Vishnuvardhan films like Vishnu Sena and Namyajamanru.
 Talking about the success of the film, Lakshmi in a recent interview said "I am satisfied with the kind of response I am getting from the audience for my performance in it.
 I had a desire to act with Vishnuji again and that is fulfilled with this movie."

 She acted in the Tamil serial titled Lakshmi and has won much praise.

 Her success in Malayalam cinema also got her offers from her native Kannada film industry, too.
 Her debut Malayalam film Arayannangalude Veedu got her the Kerala State Award for the best supporting actress.
 Her second film, Kochu Kochu Santhosangal, also brought in much acclaim for her acting.
 Acting afforded her a different kind of exposure.
 "Initially I was intimidated by the profession, I was too shy to be famous," but she soon felt at home.